Simple linear attention language models balance the recall-throughput tradeoff: Extended Results

-We compare our HG38-pretrained Transformer++ and \sysname models in Table~\ref{table:genomics_benchmarks}.
+Towards understanding the capability of ${\sysname}$ beyond natural English language, we next evaluate each architecture on its ability to model DNA sequences.

+\paragraph{Pretraining} In Table \ref{table:dna-quality}, we evaluate architectures on the HG38 (human genome) benchmark at $1k$, $4k$, and $8k$ sequence lengths used in prior architecture evaluations \citep{nguyen2023hyenadna, gu2023mamba}.
+The DNA tasks uses a byte-level tokenizer wherein the vocabulary consists of characters corresponding to the nucleotide bases.
+We find ${\sysname}$ is competitive with state-of-the-art architectures across evaluated sequence lengths.

+\paragraph{Downstream DNA Classification} We further evaluate how different architectures compare for DNA modeling.
+We take the pretrained models described and evaluate them on DNA sequence classification using a popular benchmark (GenomicBenchmarks)~\citep{Gresova2022.06.08.495248} in Table~\ref{table:genomics_benchmarks}.
 We find similar performance across tasks, indicating that prior matching in quality during pretraining transfers to downstream classification.
 For reference, we also include results from \cite{nguyen2023hyenadna}.
-Although not directly comparable to due differences in tokenization, the evaluations suggest \sysname can perform strongly on different modalities, and that recent sequence modeling architectures are also able to outpeform or compete with prior state-of-the-art on evaluated DNA tasks.
+Although not directly comparable to due differences in tokenization, the evaluations suggest \sysname can perform strongly on different modalities, and that recent sequence modeling architectures are also able to outperform or compete with prior state-of-the-art on evaluated DNA tasks.